 From opening EOS Academy to bring more young people onboard to expanding beyond metro cities to reach out to everyone, Canon went that extra mile to make people realise what photography stands for.

 By tomorrow they will reach 150 stores and by the end of this year, they are targeting to open 200 stores.
 These are Canon's exclusive brand stores to make the customers more connected to the world of photography.
 They are now in 71 cities.
 Recently, Canon has opened stores in Dehradun, Thrissur, Haridwar, and Davangere, a first-of-its-kind there.

 "Surprisingly we have got strong response there (Tier II and Tier III cities).
 The last few stores that we opened, we see very enthusiastic response and good buying patents," said Andrew.

-According to 6Wresearch report, India digital camera market registered shipments of 1.62 million units in CY 2014.
+According to the 6Wresearch report, India digital camera market registered shipments of 1.62 million units in CY 2014.
 Canon India closed 2014 with revenues of Rs.
 2,026 crore, which is a 6 percent growth over 2013.
-Apart from its technology and strategies, a change in government has also helped in the growth of digital camera market in India.
+Apart from its technology and strategies, a change in government has also helped in the growth of the digital camera market in India.

 Andrew said that after the change in government, the economy is Bullish and is more optimistic now.
 Also, with Prime Minister of India, Narendra Modi's Make in India campaign, he is hopeful of an economic boost in the digital camera market in India as well.